Maruja Baldwin Executive Director and CEO

-Ms. Kovach oversees branding, cross-platform promotions, digital assets, and media.
+Ms. Kovach oversees facilities, security, IT, marketing, communications, and earned income.
+Previously, she was the Museum’s Director of Marketing and Communications, responsible for branding, cross-platform promotions, digital assets, and media.
 Prior to joining the Museum, she was a consultant for international digital & print news outlets, entertainment information providers, and national marketing agencies.
 Ms. Kovach spent a decade in New York City as a marketing strategist and researcher working for various magazines & digital properties at Condé Nast Publications, including The New Yorker, Golf Digest, and Golf World.
 She also helped launch and served as the marketing director at Condé Nast Portfolio, one of the largest print debuts in magazine publishing history.
 A graduate of Georgetown University, Ms. Kovach started her career as a media relations and logistics aide to Dr. Henry A. Kissinger, the former Secretary of State and National Security Advisor.

 Michael Brown, Ph.D.